jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 > ##### Kudos!
 >
 > 🙌 You have now reached the `step-2-sqlalchemy` part of the tutorial.
-If not, check out that branch and continue from there:
+If not, checkout that branch and continue from there:
 >```sh
 >git checkout step-2-sqlalchemy
 >```